Farangi-Sazi: Maturity

-By the 1670s, Farangi sazi was used to depict quintessential Persian subjects: scenes from the Shahnameh & Nizami's Khamsa and contemporary court life.
+By the 1670s, Farangi sazi was used to depict quintessential Persian subjects: scenes from the Shahnameh, Nizami's Khamsa, and contemporary court life.

 The style was one of several that coexisted in the 17th century.
-Through Mu'in Musavvir and others, the tradition of Reza Abbasi persisted without strong European influence, while other artists like Sheikh Abbasi and his son Ali Naqi worked in an Indian-influenced mode.
-Still others- among them Reza Abbasi's son Muhammad Shafi- pioneered genres like the gol o morg (flower and bird), sometimes influenced by European and Mughal models.
+Through Mo'en Mosavver and others, the tradition of Reza Abbasi persisted without strong European influence, while other artists like Sheikh Abbasi and his son Ali Naqi worked in an Indian-influenced mode.
+Still others- among them Reza Abbasi's son Mohammad Shafi- pioneered genres like the gol o morg (flower and bird), sometimes influenced by European and Mughal models.
 These artists took cues selectively from European & Mughal conventions, adopting a new approach to light and shadow and to landscape.

 Later developments

 The hybrid Isfahani style continued at regional centers like Shiraz after the fall of the Safavid state.
-Painters active in the style included Muhammad-Ali ibn Muhammad Zaman and Muhammad-Ali ibn Abdu'l Naaisha's Ibn Ali-Quli Jubbadar.
+Painters active in the style included Mohammad-Ali ibn Mohammad Zaman and Mohammad-Ali ibn Abdu'l Naaisha's Ibn Ali-Quli Jubbadar.

 Pen Box with Architectural Cartouches.
 Signed 'Ali Ashraf, 1156 AH/1743–44 CE.
 Met Museum.